The Source Artificial Intelligence

 IT leaders should, of course, focus on openly communicating with their teams about AI capabilities in their DevSecOps platforms, explaining how the features can make their jobs easier, and making sure they have the training they need to use the tools efficiently and with confidence.

 Leaders can make this communication easier by finding and empowering influential people on their teams who are excited about using AI and who will act as champions to encourage others to use the technology.
-By giving team members not only the tools that will make their jobs easier, but also the knowledge of how to use them, and the encouragement to adopt them, then developers are likely going to be happier in their jobs.
+By giving team members not only the tools that will make their jobs easier, but also the knowledge of how to use them, and the encouragement to adopt them, developers are likely to be happier in their jobs.

-Learn more about ways to support teams in the ebook The Ultimate Playbook for High-Performing DevSecOps Teams.
+The Ultimate Playbook for High-Performing DevSecOps Teams